 Goodwill in this transaction is attributable to planned growth in our regional frac sand product offering in our Oil & Gas Proppants segment.
 The goodwill amount is included in our Oil & Gas Proppants segment.
 Identifiable definite lived intangibles, including customer relationships, and goodwill are expected to be deductible for tax purposes.
-We have incurred \$0.9 million to date of acquisition-related charges which are included in selling, general and administrative expenses.
+We incurred \$1.0 million of acquisition-related charges which are included in selling, general and administrative expenses.
 Revenue and earnings for MS Sand after the acquisition date are not presented as the business was integrated into our operations subsequent to the acquisition and therefore impracticable to quantify.
-Both acquisitions were accounted for using the acquisition method of accounting.
-The purchase price and purchase price allocation for the MS Sand acquisition is preliminary and subject to customary post-closing adjustments and changes in the fair value of assets and liabilities.
-The above estimated fair values of net assets acquired are based on the information that was available as of the reporting date.
-We believe that the information provides a reasonable basis for estimating the fair values of the acquired assets and assumed liabilities, but the potential for measurement period adjustments exists based on our continuing review of matters related to the acquisition.
-As a result, our final purchase price allocation may be significantly different than reflected above.
-We expect to complete the purchase price allocation as soon as practicable, but no later than one year from the acquisition date.

 Unaudited Pro Forma Results